-In 1994, a unique partnership was formed between The South Bend Center for the Homeless and The Montessori Academy at Edison Lakes.
+In 1994, a unique partnership was formed between The South Bend Center for the Homeless and The Montessori Academy.
 Because of this partnership, a unique early childhood program now serves children at the Center by integrating Montessori philosophy, methodology, and materials with the special needs and gifts of homeless children ages 3 to 6.

 The result has been remarkable!